goldsborough/algs4/elementary-sorts/README.md

 - Iterate over the array and generate a random index between __0 and i__
 - Swap the values at the current index and the random index

 The random index must be between 0 and i, where i is the current iterator position.
-The reason why, as can be read [here](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle#Implementation_errors) is that for N values, choosing a random index between 0 and N - 1 would yield N^N possibilites for different arrangements.
-However, there can only be N! different permutations of N. Because N! is less than N^N, using an index betwen 0 and N-1 would mean that some of the N^N possibilites are duplicates and thus the shuffling algorithm would not be uniform.
-The solution ist to pick the random index between 0 and i or i and N-1, so that the N! possibilities are not oversaturated.
+The reason why, as can be read [here](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle#Implementation_errors) is that for N values, choosing a random index between 0 and N - 1 would yield N^N possibilities for different arrangements.
+However, there can only be N! different permutations of N. Because N! is less than N^N, using an index between 0 and N-1 would mean that some of the N^N possibilities are duplicates and thus the shuffling algorithm would not be uniform.
+The solution is to pick the random index between 0 and i or i and N-1, so that the N! possibilities are not oversaturated.

 ## Convex Hull

 A convex hull of a set of N points is the smallest polygon that encloses all points.

  . .
  .  . .
 . . . . .
  . . .